nbrendler/annotato/README.md

     their docs, using [docco](https://github.com/jashkenas/docco/blob/master/docco.js).

 * The annotato source code!
-I recommend starting with the [data layer stuff](https://github.com/nbrendler/annotato/blob/master/src/components/gh-context.js), which is the main meat of this tool.
+I recommend starting with the [data layer stuff](./src/components/gh-context.js), which is the main meat of this tool, or the [literate programming stuff](./src/lib/lp.js).

 Feel free to open an issue/PR to add other examples!